 Voluntary Stewardship Program

 The Voluntary Stewardship Program (VSP) is an optional, incentive-based approach to protecting critical areas while promoting agriculture.
 The VSP is allowed under the Growth Management Act as an alternative to traditional approaches to critical areas protection, such as “no touch” buffers.
 Twenty eight counties have “opted in” to the VSP by nominating one or more watersheds in their county where the program would apply.
-Chelan County has received funding to develop a VSP work plan.
-The goals of the VSP program include:
+Chelan County received funding to develop a VSP work plan from the Washington State Conservation Commission and the Technical Panel adopted the April 2017.

 - Promote plans to protect and enhance critical areas where agricultural activities are conducted, while maintaining and improving the long-term viability of agriculture in the state of Washington and reducing the conversion of farmland to other uses.